DerkBarten/SpaceFortress/README.md

 ```sh
 [2017-01-17 09:44:38,848] Site environment registry incorrect: Scoreboard did not register all envs: set(['AIM-v0', 'SFC-v0', 'SFS-v0', 'Acrobot-v0', 'SF-v0']) Scoreboard registered non-existent or deprecated envs: set(['Acrobot-v1', 'CartPole-v1'])
 ```
-Exit the python environment using CTRL+Z
+Exit the python environment using the ' exit() ' command.
 ### Cairo
 Cairo is a 2D graphics library with support for multiple output devices.
 Currently supported output targets include the X Window System (via both Xlib and XCB), Quartz, Win32, image buffers, PostScript, PDF, and SVG file output.
 Experimental backends include OpenGL, BeOS, OS/2, and DirectFB.
 The game uses this engine to render scenes.
 We can get is very easily with aptitude package manager: